 No one cares what you wear

-Slobs rejoice: no one in this city cares how you dress.
+Slobs rejoice: no one in this city cares how you dress, and many Romans wear a tracksuit or loungewear when moving through the city.

-Unlike some of Europe's other metropolitan centres, Rome is refreshingly laid back when it comes to things like this - perhaps because the city's so beautiful no one feels the need to compensate with their clothing.
+Unlike some European cities, Rome is refreshingly laid back when it comes to fashion – perhaps because the city's so beautiful no one feels the need to compensate with their clothing.

 Or what job you have